CSRD for Financial Firms: What SFDR Users Need to Know

 CSRD has phased scope thresholds based on company size and public interest criteria.

 Wave 1 (reporting year 2024, published 2025): Large public-interest entities with 500+ employees already subject to Non-Financial Reporting Directive (NFRD).
 This includes most large EU banks, insurance companies, and listed financial firms.
+Note that the Omnibus I "Stop the Clock" reform did not delay Wave 1 — these firms remain in scope and reporting.

 ---